 You can find exercise classes that both you and your grandma can attend.
 Things like mild yoga or instructed swimming classes are great options.
 You and your grandma could pair up and enjoy a workout class together.
 This is also an opportunity to make friends and connect with others from different circles.

 It is important to remember there is an age difference between the two of you.
 Some forms of exercise may be dangerous.
 These are some physical activities to avoid when your grandmother reaches a certain age.

 - Leg press

 - High-intensity training

 The Bottom Line

-Consistency is vital for anyone doing physical activity.
+Consistency is vital for anyone doing physical activity and is better than looking for cheap term life insurance.
 Getting your grandmother involved with exercise is a great way to make sure she is healthy and doing things that promote the healthy lifestyle she needs.